 While DePaul University does not offer students assistance with finding off-campus housing or roommates, the university recently partnered with Off-Campus Partners to establish a DePaul off-campus housing website.
 A number of resources can be found on that webpage to assist in your apartment search process.
 Commuter Student Affairs has also compiled the Off-Campus Guide as a resource for students who are interested in living off campus.

-Students can also search online in the Chicago Reader or Craigslist, or get professional help from services like Apartment People in order to secure off-campus housing.
+Students can also search online in the Chicago Reader, or get professional help from services like Apartment People in order to secure off-campus housing.